 When first starting your series, social media can play a huge role in gaining a following.
 If you have an existing social media account, don’t feel shy about sharing your new series with your friends, family and existing fans and continue to do so as you continue to publish.
 Great places to share your work at include but aren’t limited to: Reddit, Instagram, Patreon, Twitter and Facebook.

-If you would like to meet creators like yourself, we highly recommend joining our Tapas Community Forums that are full of tips and tricks for artists and writers.
-Our forum’s users often share their work with each other and provide feedback, as well as answers to questions you may have.
-The forum allows you to interact directly with our staff as well.
+If you would like to meet creators like yourself, we highly recommend joining the Tapas Community Discord and the Tapas Community Forums that are full of tips and tricks for artists and writers.
+Our members often share their work with each other and provide feedback, as well as answers to questions you may have.
+The Discord allows you to interact directly with our staff as well.